Find the Best Exterior Paint for Your House

-As a general rule, the best all-around exterior paints are acrylic latex formulas that contain a high proportion of acrylic resin, which is the binder or “glue” in the paint.
+As a general rule, the best all-around exterior paints are acrylic latex formulas that contain a high proportion of acrylic resin, the binder or “glue” in the paint.
 Acrylic latex is highly resistant to chalking, color-fading and mildew.
-It’s also very flexible, making it the best exterior paint for vinyl and aluminum, as well as wood, all of which test paint adhesion by constantly expanding and contracting with temperature and moisture changes.
-For most applications, you can’t go wrong with 100% acrylic latex paint.
+It’s also very flexible, making it the best exterior paint for vinyl, aluminum and wood -- all of which test paint adhesion by constantly expanding and contracting with temperature and moisture changes.
 Also on the market are relatively new acrylic latex formulations with polyurethane added.
 Manufacturers claim the urethane improves adhesion (a good thing for badly neglected surfaces), resulting in better resistance to cracking, peeling, etc.

 Acrylic latex paints are water-based, which means less odor, fewer noxious fumes and much easier cleanup than with oil-based paints.
-While some professional painters prefer oil-based (alkyd) paint in certain applications, such as high-gloss finishes on cabinet doors and the like, there’s really no advantage to using oil-based paint on most exteriors (although oil-based primers are still great for stain blocking and other characteristics).
+While some professional painters prefer oil-based (alkyd) paint in certain applications -- such as high-gloss finishes on cabinet doors -- there’s really no advantage to using oil-based paint on most exteriors (although oil-based primers are still great for stain blocking and other characteristics).

 Why Pay More?